ROCm/omniperf/docs/conceptual/vector-l1-cache.rst

        :ref:`normalization unit <normalization-units>`.
 This includes requests
        for atomics with, and without return.

-     - Requests per normalization unit
+     - Requests per :ref:`normalization unit <normalization-units>`

    * - L1 Access Latency

-     - The average number of cycles that a vL1D cache line request spent in the vL1D cache pipeline.
+     - Calculated as the average number of cycles that a vL1D cache line request spent in the vL1D cache pipeline.

      - Cycles

    * - L1-L2 Read Access Latency

-     - The average number of cycles that the vL1D cache took to issue and receive read requests from the :doc:`L2 Cache <l2-cache>`.
+     - Calculated as the average number of cycles that the vL1D cache took to issue and receive read requests from the :doc:`L2 Cache <l2-cache>`.
 This number also includes requests for atomics with return values.

      - Cycles

    * - L1-L2 Write Access Latency

-     - The average number of cycles that the vL1D cache took to issue and receive acknowledgement of a write request to the :doc:`L2 Cache <l2-cache>`.
+     - Calculated as the average number of cycles that the vL1D cache took to issue and receive acknowledgement of a write request to the :doc:`L2 Cache <l2-cache>`.
 This number also includes requests for atomics without return values.